adplugg/wordpress-ad-plugin/readme.txt

 5. Optionally add the Zone machine name into the widget.
 This will make it so that the AdPlugg server only loads ads designated for the zone into the widget.

 == Changelog ==

+= 1.1.1 =
+* Fixed grammatical issues with the help.
+* Updated the readme.txt file.

 = 1.1 =
 * Added Support for Zones